yonatan-ratner/confluence-integration/README.md

-# 🚀 Yonatan's Confluence Integration
+# 🚀 Confluence & OAuth2.0 Integration

 A proof-of-concept Node.js integration with Atlassian Confluence using OAuth 2.0 (3LO), built in TypeScript.